Helping a Friend with Addiction

 • Be honest and firm, but not judgmental.

-• Don’t feel like it’s “not your place” or that you’re meddling or butting in their personal affairs.
+• Don’t feel like it’s “not your place” or that you’re meddling or butting in their affairs.
 This is about helping your friend, not telling them what to do or judging them.

 They’re Listening…What’s Next?

 When you’re both ready, Recovery Unplugged is prepared to help you guide your friend toward the treatment they need for drug addiction.
-Support systems can come in all shapes and sizes, and we’ve worked with friends, colleagues, family members and many other relationship figures in our clients’ lives to help them gain lasting freedom from drug dependency.
+Support systems can come in all shapes and sizes, and we’ve worked with friends, colleagues, family members, and many other relationship figures in our clients’ lives to help them gain lasting freedom from drug dependency.
 You’re not just a friend, you’re a lifeline, and we’re here to help you reach your full potential to help your friend in need.